 1. Napoleonic Wars Enlarged the US

-Previously called as Saint-Dominggue, the modern day Haiti island in the Caribbean was under the Napoleonic regime.
+Previously called Saint-Domingue, the modern-day Haiti island in the Caribbean was under the Napoleonic regime.
 The sugar production from the island was adored by the French monarchy, proving to be a cash cow for the empire.
-More so, the funding accumulated from the large-scale of sugar cane helped in fortifying his stronghold in Lousiana.
+More so, the funding accumulated from the large-scale sugar cane helped in fortifying his stronghold in Louisiana.

 With the Slave Revolution (1791-1803), Napoleon was left in utter dismay, relinquished hopes of maintaining his invasion of the islands, now that the funding was slackening due to wars in the mainland.
 Thus, the Louisiana territories were sold at a steal away price to the American government, due to which the term Louisiana purchase was coined.
 Alternatively, the French could have had a French colony, impacting world history greatly.

 2. Nazis were prevented Atomic Weaponry by Norwegians

 In the development of nuclear weapons, heavy water (D3O) is required in immense quantities.
 It enables the creation of nuclear isotopes called Plutonium-239.
 In 1934, a Norwegian plant was developing heavy water at a steady rate.
 With German scientists hot on the atomic bomb’s trail, the facility was encouraged to be laid to waste in 1943.
 Hence, the Norweigan saboteurs managed to disrupt the German heavy water supply.

 In 1944, a Norwegian Commando sunk a cargo carrying heavy water en route to Germany, sinking German plans for igniting an atomic war into the seabed.
 Thus, Norwegian changed the course of the war and our history with their sneaky antics.

 3. Crimean War: Rise of the Middle-East